What if I don’t like what the insurance company is offering for my car?

 What is ‘fair market value’ for a car?

 Fair market value is what your vehicle is worth in your area.
-Most insurance companies have a database of vehicles that have been sold or listed for sale in your area over a certain period of time.
+Most insurance companies have a database of vehicles that have recently been sold or listed for sale in your area.
 The property loss adjuster who is handling the claim will input your vehicle information into that database.

 The adjuster will then base his or her assessment of fair market value on what similar vehicles have been listed or sold for in your area in recent months.
 This is a bit of a grey area because the sale price will be different in private vs. used car dealer transactions, and it’s hard to get an exact match.
 Therefore, the value of the vehicle is somewhat negotiable and you should do your own research as well.
 One example of a place to start is Kelly Blue Book.
 For more information see How To Get Paid For Car Damage.